sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 wall safely.
 A fictional cue triggered the move, the mechanisms of the rules were engaged, and then the GM chose to create new, separate, fictional badness.
-The fiction produced by the engaging the rules does not have to be constrained by the fiction that engaged them.
+The fiction produced by the engaging the rules does not have to be constrained to the fiction that engaged them.

 The last example does something even more strange.
 It talks about a disembodied "camera" and portrays a scene to the *players*, but not to the